rickmurdock/notes/ReactJS/ReduxPart2.md

 }
 ```

 Remember that we are creating a new state.
-We can't use the obvious solution, which would be to write state.activeUser = action.payload.
-We will use Object.assign, which copies the properties of one or more objects into another.
+We can't use the obvious solution, which would be to write `state.activeUser = action.payload`.
+We will use `Object.assign`, which copies the properties of one or more objects into another.
 Here it is in action:

 ```jsx
 const reducer = function (state = initialState, action) {